National organisations

 Women's Aid

-Women’s Aid is a national organisation working to prevent and address the impact of domestic violence and abuse including coercive control.
-It has a National Helpline (1800 341 900) available 24/7 which covers over 200 languages and is always free.
-It also has an Instant Messaging Support Service which is free, confidential and secure.
+Women’s Aid works to prevent and address the impact of domestic violence and abuse including coercive control.
+It helpline (1800 341 900) is available 24/7.
+Helpline support is available in 240 languages and is always free.
+It also has an Instant Messaging Support Service.
 In the Greater Dublin area, it also provides a One-to-one service – you book an appointment through the helpline; Court Support; and Maternity Outreach Service.
-Women's Aid also provides practical assistance directly to women who are engaged with its face-to-face services and who are facing financial hardship and/or in need of support to increase their security at home or legal costs because of domestic abuse.